 Slack and Discord

-To install the integration, go to "Manage integrations" either in the ⚙️ next to your organization name, or in the Kitemaker command (cmd/ctrl+k), select the Discord or Slack integration, and follow the installation steps.
+To install the integration, go to "Organization settings" in the ⚙️ menu next to your organization name and click on “Integrations” in the side bar, or search for “Integration settings” the Kitemaker command (cmd/ctrl+k).
+Then select the Discord or Slack integration and follow the installation steps.

-If you mention a work item or theme in a comment in a channel where the Kitemaker bot is a member, the message will be added as an activity to the specified theme or work item.
+If you mention a work item or initiative in a comment in a channel where the Kitemaker bot is a member, the message will be added as an activity to the specified initiative or work item.
 This is a great way to keep track of ad-hoc discussions happening in Discord or Slack that become relevant to some work.
-To do this, mention the work item or theme number (this can easily be copied to the clipboard using Ctrl+I or ⌘+I).
+To do this, mention the work item or initiative number (this can easily be copied to the clipboard using Ctrl+I or ⌘+I).

 💡